google-site-verification: google89f1357324d64ed4.html

 Misunderstandings and confusions about the aspects of dyslexia

-Does it have a strategy to help the students with their confusion?
+Does a multisensory approach offer strategies to help students with this confusion?
 Definitely yes!

-How about reversals of words like from and form?
-Of course there is!
+What about reversals of words like “from” and “form”?
+Of course there are strategies for that too!

 to be continued...